St Mary's Church, Bungay

 St Mary's Church is a redundant Anglican church in the town of Bungay, Suffolk, England.
 The church and the ruins of the adjacent priory are recorded in the National Heritage List for England as a designated Grade I listed building, and are under the care of the Churches Conservation Trust.
 The church stands in the centre of the town on St Mary's Street, the A144 road.

 History

 St Mary's was built as the church to a Benedictine priory.
 This was established in the late 12th century, but the main part of the present church dates from the 14th–15th century.
 The Domesday Survey records a church dedicated to the Holy Cross in the town, and it is thought that St Mary's stands on the site of an earlier Saxon church.
 The priory was closed in 1536 as a result of the dissolution of the monasteries, St Mary's became a parish church, and a grammar school was established in one of the priory's chapels.
-In 1577 the church was struck by lightning, and this event led to the Legend of the Black Dog (see below).
+In 1577 the church was struck by lightning, and this event led to the "Legend of the Black Dog".